 System partner engagement

-• In March 2024, CNO asked Ontario NPs to participate in a national voluntary NP practice analysis survey to inform the new single-entry NP exam
+• In March 2024, CNO asked Ontario NPs to participate in a national voluntary NP practice analysis survey to inform the new single-entry NP exam.

 • CNO held a town hall meeting on September 5, 2024 to discuss the national NP regulation framework and its impact on NPs in Ontario.
-You can watch the town hall recording here
+You can watch the town hall recording here.

-• CNO engaged with NPs at the Nurse Practitioner Association of Ontario (NPAO), Annual Conference in September 2024
+• CNO engaged with NPs at the Nurse Practitioner Association of Ontario (NPAO), Annual Conference in September 2024 and 2025, with the Registered Nurses Association of Ontario (RNAO) at their NP Symposium in November 2025 and at other conferences, webinars and events.

 CNO will continue to create space with NPs and system partners to have meaningful conversations on impact, transition planning and implementation.